hud9925/FlightManager/phase2/README.md

 Any Users saved before will be automatically loaded anytime you start the program, so you can log-in using their username and password.
 To access the Admin controls, please login with the username "Administrator" and password "admin123."
+Please do not delete this account, as only admins are capable of add new admins (can't register as an admin by yourself).

-Note that most input prompts are case-sensitive (to be fixed later).
+Note that most input prompts are case-sensitive.
+Currently the GUI only has the
 Classes are organized based on Clean Architecture.